Run a Campaign

 Click on Stop Campaign to take the campaign offline.

-Alternatively, if you want to make the changes in the project permanent, you can merge the project into core.
+Alternatively, if you want to make the changes in the project permanent, you can merge the project into the core.
 This also effectively ends the campaign.

 Multiple Campaigns Running Concurrently